SAP-samples/teched2022-AP160/exercises/ex1/README.md

 * [my1000115.de1.demo.crm.cloud.sap](https://my1000115.de1.demo.crm.cloud.sap/)
 * [my1000116.de1.demo.crm.cloud.sap](https://my1000116.de1.demo.crm.cloud.sap/)

-## Authenticate and accessing AppGyver in SAP Sales and Service Cloud Version 2
+## Authenticate and accessing SAP Build Apps in SAP Sales and Service Cloud Version 2
 1. Access the Tenant assigned and Login using SSO. <br/>
 ![image](https://user-images.githubusercontent.com/117337025/201430903-b1148253-be20-4ae3-9bb0-f71647c3402f.png) <br/>

 2. Use the credentials assigned to Login to SAP Sales and Service Cloud Version 2. <br/>
 ![image](https://user-images.githubusercontent.com/117337025/201431214-b8eed869-9442-4850-b9cd-e54424dc41f2.png) <br/>

-3. Navigate to the app switcher, and choose AppGyver. <br/>
+3. Navigate to the app switcher, and choose SAP Build Apps. <br/>
 ![196336426-951f9368-cffa-4fc0-b772-32e13fbd8616](https://user-images.githubusercontent.com/114897342/196701140-4f597e67-2f8c-4221-9483-8b2547a4f60f.gif) <br/>

-4. A new browser tab opens, displaying the AppGyver lobby. <br/>
+4. A new browser tab opens, displaying the SAP Build Apps lobby. <br/>
 ![image](https://user-images.githubusercontent.com/117337025/201432280-6b9517f0-9436-4754-9b9a-185a82654347.png) <br/>

-## Developing Sample AppGyver Extension
+## Developing Sample SAP Build Apps Extension
-During the next steps, we will extend an existing AppGyver extension and add new list to display and access Customer Returns.
-When you access the AppGyver lobby, you will already see 2 pre-delivered Projects.
+During the next steps, we will extend an existing SAP Build Apps extension and add new list to display and access Customer Returns.
+When you access the SAP Build Apps lobby, you will already see 2 pre-delivered Projects.
 We have already deployed these projects in the interest of time. <br/>

 - Service Order and Customer Returns - AP160_Exercise (Project to be used for this exercise)
 - Service Order and Customer Returns (Completed Project)

-If anyone is interested in developing from scratch, the following wiki [Developing new AppGyver Extensions](../ex1/develop-new-appgyver-extension.md) has detailed steps to create App, which in not in the scope of this session.
+If anyone is interested in developing from scratch, the following wiki [Developing new SAP Build Apps Extensions](../ex1/develop-new-appgyver-extension.md) has detailed steps to create App, which in not in the scope of this session.

-1. From the AppGyver Lobby, click to open the project: Service Order and Customer Returns - AP160_Exercise. <br/>
+1. From the SAP Build Apps Lobby, click to open the project: Service Order and Customer Returns - AP160_Exercise. <br/>
    ![image](https://user-images.githubusercontent.com/117337025/201436976-a2007623-a6df-4223-bf1a-df6e1a476f2e.png) <br/>

 2. Change device preview width to "Fullscreen". <br/>